jchultarsky101/pcli/README.md

 The command produces no output.

-The reprocess command has an alias reprocess-model.
+The **reprocess** command has an alias **reprocess-model**.
 The following is equivalent to the above:

 ```bash
 pcli --tenant="mytenant" reprocess-model --uuid="95ac73f8-c086-4bec-a8f6-de6ceaxxxxxx"
 ```

-The reprocess command takes multiple values for the parameter --uuid.
+The **reprocess** command takes multiple values for the parameter --uuid.
 Therefore, you can reproces multiple models in one operation:

 ```bash